PUNCTURE, EMERGENCY SPARE WHEEL

 - As the punctured wheel is wider than the emergency spare wheel, the vehicle’s ground clearance is reduced.

-- Replace the emergency spare wheel as soon as possible with a wheel identical to the original one.
+- Replace the emergency spare wheel as soon as possible with a wheel with the same dimensions as the original.

 - When this is fitted to the vehicle, which must only be a temporary measure, the driving speed must not exceed the speed indicated on the label on the wheel.